top of page

 • Please check with your HOLIDAY HOST if they are indeed OK with you bringing the hamster, and that there will be a safe, peaceful spot to put the cage away from other animals and windows.
 Never just show up and assume that the host will be happy about the unexpected ‘guest’.

-• Where ever you are going to stay on holiday, or overnight, check that the host does not have those electronic ultrasonic rodent/pest repellent devices plugged in anywhere.
+• Wherever you are going to stay on holiday, or overnight, check that the host does not have those electronic ultrasonic rodent/pest repellent devices plugged in anywhere.
 Your hamster is a rodent and this will affect him very badly!
+Also mozzie repellent mats and liquids can be poisonous.

 • During re-location, keep essential items (extra bedding and nesting substrates, food, etc.) on hand so that you can set the hamster up quickly into its larger home at your destination.
 Don’t leave it all in the home-mover’s truck that may take a week to get your new abode, unless you know where to buy your preferred items on arrival.